ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 comments: true
 ---

-Languages like [Haskell](https://www.haskell.org/) and [Scala](https://www.scala-lang.org/) have a type called [Either](https://hackage.haskell.org/package/base-4.19.0.0/docs/Data-Either.html) to represent a value that maybe successful or in error.
+In Rust there is a type to to represent a value that maybe successful or in error.
 In Rust this type is called a [Result](https://doc.rust-lang.org/std/result/index.html) and is defined as:

 ```{.rust .scrollx}
 enum Result<T, E> {